Bianca Andreescu defeats Eugenie Bouchard in first round match at Rogers Cup in Toronto - TSN.ca

 The 27th-ranked Andreescu had a rapid rise up the rankings earlier this year after a great start to the season, highlighted by her title at a big tournament in Indian Wells, Calif.

-But Andreescu had played just one match since March because of the injury to her right shoulder.
+But Andreescu had played just one match since March because of the shoulder injury, which she said wasn't bothering her on Tuesday.

 The 25-year-old Bouchard has advanced past the second round just twice in nine main-draw appearances at the WTA Premier 5 event.
 Her best result was a third-round appearance in Montreal in 2016.